 An Alternative – The High Calcium Diet

 An interesting fact I learned whilst watching the BBC Documentary ‘The Truth About Food’ some years back, was a high calcium diet bound up the fat being processed in your colon into little soap-like cakes which were passed and not absorbed.
-In trials, calorie-controlled dieters eating low-fat yoghurts lost 20% more body fat than the others, mostly form their abdomens; wow!
+In trials, calorie-controlled dieters eating low-fat yoghurts lost 20% more body fat than the others, mostly from their abdomens; wow!

 The RDA of calcium is about 1g (1,000 mg) and there is 400mg in 1 serving of natural yoghurt.
 It is not recommended to increase to more than 2.5g per day.
 You may be surprised as to the sources of calcium outside of dairy, such as baked beans, soya milk, salmon and sardines.
 Although most leafy greens also contain calcium, the other compound they usually contain (oxalates), prevents absorption by our bodies.
 This is especially true of spinach, rhubarb and chard.